vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Gatekeepers.md

 - Cause the environment to hush when she or her allies are talking (*all-eyes-on-me-2*) or increase background distraction when her opponents speak (give the audience a temporary *scattered-attention-2*).
 - Obliviate a room (*amnesia-4* to all present) or counter Mythos powers with Shrouding (burn up to 2 Mythos tags).
 - ---
-- Loom out of a
+- Loom out of the crowd or a dark corner unexpectedly and introduce herself, holding out a calling card.
+- Look a Rift up and down, gauging them.
+- Approach a Rift with an offer that will serve both parties.

 ### Operative Huyen Le (PAC Veiler 273)
 #### Spectrums